 - 2. Asphalt, bituminous material and concrete with protruding material such as reinforcing bars or mesh shall not be:

 - A. used for backfill;

 - B. placed on shorelines/streambanks; or

 - C. placed in waters of the State.

 - 3. Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, as determined by the Illinois EPA.

 - 4. Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards.

-- 5. The applicant shall consider installing bioengineering practices in lieu of structural practices of bank stabilization to minimize impacts to the lake, pond, river or stream and enhance aquatic habitat.
-The applicant shall document the selection process for the bank stabilization technique(s) and the basis for the selection of the bank stabilization practices.
-Bioengineering techniques may include, but are not limited to:
+- 5. The applicant shall consider installing bioengineering practices in lieu of structural practices of bank stabilization to minimize impacts to the lake, pond, river or stream and stabilization technique(s) and the basis for the selection of the bank stabilization

-- A. adequately sized riprap or A-Jack structures keyed into the toe of the slope with native plantings on the banks above;
+- practices.
+Bioengineering techniques may include, but are not limited to: A. adequately sized riprap or A-Jack structures keyed into the toe of the slope with native plantings on the banks above;

 - B. vegetated geogrids;

 - C. coconut fiber (coir) logs;

 - D. live, woody vegetative cuttings, fascines or stumps;

 - E. brush layering; and

 - F. soil lifts.